MOVES- Bank of America, TPG Capital, Citigroup

 UBS GLOBAL ASSET MANAGEMENT

-The asset manager appointed Alistair Mackenzie as associate sales director.
-Mackenzie joins from alternative investment specialist Curzon Capital.
+The asset manager appointed Alistair Mackenzie associate sales director.
+Mackenzie joins from alternative investment specialist Curzon Capital, UBS Global said on Tuesday.

 MMA CAPITAL MANAGEMENT LLC

-* Panera Bread Co says in fiscal Q1 2017, company-owned comparable net bakery-cafe sales increased 5.3 percent compared to the same period in fiscal 2016
+* On April 4 co entered into a second amended and restated credit agreement by and among co, guarantors & lenders - sec filing

-April 5 JAB Holdings, the owner of Caribou Coffee and Peet's Coffee & Tea, said on Wednesday it would buy U.S. bakery chain Panera Bread Co in a all-cash deal valued at about $7.5 billion, including debt.
+April 5 JAB Holdings, the owner of Caribou Coffee and Peet's Coffee & Tea, said on Wednesday it would buy U.S. bakery chain Panera Bread Co in a deal valued at about $7.5 billion, including debt, as it expands its coffee and breakfast empire.

-FRANKFURT, April 5 The battle for German drugmaker Stada is edging towards a close, with final offers from two private equity consortia expected on Friday evening, three people close to the matter said.
+* Intelivideo - has completed a $5.6 million round of funding lead by existing investors Source text for Eikon: Further company coverage: